341BoysProjects/HackOHIO2019/README.md

 ## Our Story

 We're four roommates who have lived together since the beginning of our college careers in August of 2018.
+The name "341 Boys" was given to use because, well, we were in room number 341, and we're all boys (men, rather).
+So, 341 Boys has been our name, and we're hoping that for this project, coding is the game!

 ## License